devleaks/cockpitdecks-docs/docs/Button.md

 A Button has a value that is maintained and used mainly for representation.

+The following attributes are used to determine a button’s value:

+`dataref` : A single dataref value.

+`formula`: An expression that contains variables and mathematical operations to combine and compute a value

+`multi-datarefs`: A list of two or more datarefs.
+The values of all datarefs in the list will be returned.

+## Button State

+Finally, in addition to the above attributes that can be used to specify the value of the button, a button has a set of internal attributes that can also be used to determine its value.

+Each button maintain an internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value, when it was last used or refreshed, etc..
+State information can be accessed by Button designer to control the button behavior and its representation, or its value.

+1. activation_count (number of time button was «used»)
+2. current_value
+3. previous_value

+Internal state attributes varies depending on the button activation.
+Please refer to [[Button Activation|button activations]], each activation type returns its own set of particular state values.

+All these attributes can be used either individually or combined in a formula to determine the value of a button.

 Please head [[Button Value|here]] for details about a button's value computation.

 ## Button Initial Value